Epidemic Spreading with External Agents: Proofs: Upper Bounds for Specific Policies

-\item \emph{Phase-$2$:} In this phase, infection spread occurs only due to basic contact through neighbours in $G$, and not through long-rang contact.
-At time $T_1$, for each subgraph $G_i$, only the \emph{first node} infected in phase-$1$, say $N_i$, is assumed to be infected, and all other nodes in $G_i$ are considered healthy, even if some of them were infected on phase-$1$ subsequent to $N_i$.
-The process $\tilde{S}(\cdot)$ proceeds from time $T_1$ onwards by the usual static spread dynamics \emph{within} each $G_i$, \emph{i.e.} with the restriction that infection \emph{does not spread} across edges that connect different subgraphs.
+Observe that each subgraph $G_i$ is prone to infection (i.e., some node in $G_i$ contracts infection) due to external sources with a rate $\geq \frac{L_{\min} \cdot s}{n}$.
+Now we consider an alternative infection-spreading process $(\tilde{S}(t))_{t \geq 0}$ which evolves in two phases: \begin{itemize} \item \emph{Phase-$1$:} Spreading occurs only due to external agents, and not internal epidemic spreading.
+The phase starts at $t = 0$ and ends when at least one node in each subgraph $G_i$ is infected.
+Let $T_1$ be the end time of this phase. \item \emph{Phase-$2$:} Spreading occurs only due to intrinsic epidemic spreading in $G$, and not external sources.
+At $t=T_1$, for each $G_i$, only the \emph{first node} infected in phase-$1$, say $N_i$, is assumed to be infected, and all other nodes in $G_i$ are considered to be healthy.
+Finally, the process $\tilde{S}(\cdot)$ proceeds via the SI dynamics \emph{within} each $G_i$, \emph{i.e.} the infection \emph{does not spread} across edges that connect different subgraphs.
 Denote by $T_2$ the additional time taken (since $T_1$) for all nodes in all the $G_i$ to get infected. \end{itemize}